 Dependence on Middle East Economy

 The Middle East economy is a diverse one.
-It consists of Cyprus, Bahrain, Gaza Strip, Iraq, Iran, Iraqi Kurdistan, Egypt, Jordan, Kuwait, Israel, Lebanon, Northern Cyprus, Oman, Qatar, Saudi Arabia, Syria, Turkey, United Arab Emirates, State of Palestine, and Yemen.
-Moreover, the area carves a niche for exporting and producing oil.
-The oil industry will impact the complete area, both via the wealth, which it generates as well as via the labor movement.
+It consists of Cyprus, Bahrain, Gaza Strip, Iraq, Iran, Iraqi Kurdistan, Egypt, Jordan, Kuwait, Israel, Lebanon, Northern Cyprus, Oman, Syria, Qatar, United Arab Emirates, Saudi Arabia, Turkey, State of Palestine, and Yemen.
+Moreover, the area carves a niche for the production and export of oil.
+The oil industry will influence the complete area, both via the wealth, which it generates as well as via the labor movement.

 Geography of the Middle East

-The Middle East includes the states of Saudi Arabia, Egypt, Oman, Yemen, Qatar, United Arab Emirates, Iran, Bahrain, Syria, Jordan, Turkey, Lebanon, Saudi Arabia, Kuwait, Iraq, and Israel.
+The Middle East includes the states of Egypt, Oman, Yemen, Qatar, United Arab Emirates, Iran, Bahrain, Syria, Jordan, Turkey, Lebanon, Saudi Arabia, Kuwait, Iraq, and Israel.
 The Middle East area represents a region of more than five million square miles.
-The physical geography is too is a varied one.
-You will find vast expanses of deserts which experience low rainfall.
+The physical geography is too a varied one.
+One will find vast expanses of deserts, which experience low rainfall.
 Temperatures in these areas show huge extremes.
-Along the Mediterranean Sea coast and the Caspian and Black Seas, we find the water lessening the extreme desert temperatures that results in a more moderate climate which is same as that of California or Italy.
+Along the Mediterranean Sea coast and the Caspian and Black Seas, one finds the water lessening the extreme desert temperatures that results in a more moderate climate, which is same as that of California or southern Italy.

 International relations with the Middle East